dakull/com.marianposaceanu.miniracktestcodegenerator/README.md

-# Minitest, rack-test specs generator extension for Paw
+# Minitest/rack-test code gen. extension for Paw

-A [Paw](https://luckymarmot.com/paw) Extension that generates a spec template using Minitest and 'rack/test'.
+A [Paw](https://luckymarmot.com/paw) Extension that generates a spec template using [Minitest](https://github.com/seattlerb/minitest) and [Rack::Test](https://github.com/brynary/rack-test).
 This is useful for API endpoints specs.

 #### Example